EHfive/userscripts/userscripts/enbale-vue-devtools/README.md

 # enable-vue-devtools

-Force enable Vue Devtools for any Vue2 & Vue3 production builds.
+Force enable Vue Devtools for any Vue2 or Vue3 production build.

 ## Installation